kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

       ![Screenshot](Screenshots/Multibeast.png)

-## DSDT & SSDT
-* Because iGPU doesn't support and everything is working perfectly.
-So, i will not patch DSDT and SSDT.

-## Chameleon Bootloader
+### Chameleon Bootloader
-* Just install like this:
+* I think that it's stability when i config like this.
+For your laptop/PC, please be careful.

   ![Screenshot](Screenshots/Bootloader1.png)